sidechained/TrainingTheBeagle/Tutorials/_essential/installation.md

 - https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131121#--install-supercollider-37alpha0

-* installing Jack and Supercollider are the basic requirements for the Beaglebone to run audio
+Installing Jack and Supercollider are the basic requirements for the Beaglebone to run audio!
-* Fredrik Olofsson has produced excellent tutorials on this, which we will not attempt to reproduce here
+Fredrik Olofsson has produced excellent tutorials on this, which we will not attempt to reproduce here:

 - https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131121#--start-sc
 - https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131121#--get-low-latency-audio